Early Childhood Informal Education Preschool | Daily Do

 Arrange the materials on students' tables and encourage students to experiment making a picture.
 Some students might create specific pictures or designs.
 Others might begin by placing things on the paper and then building out, creating designs as they go and modifying their ideas with what is taking shape on the page.

 NSTA has created a How can we pull colors apart? collection of resources to support teachers and families using this task.
-If you're an NSTA member, you can add this collection to your library by clicking Add to my library near the top of the page.
+If you're an NSTA member, you can add this collection to your library by clicking Add to My Library, located near the top of the page.